-At this point the CPU attempts to reload the parameters and the program from the memory card. $\rightarrow$ The MC LED is on.

-When the reload has been completed, the LED expires.
+- 1. If there is a project S7PROG.WLD on the MMC, the CPU attempts to reload this project from MMC. - ⇒ The MC LED is on. - When the reload has been completed the LED is extinguished.
 The operating mode of the CPU will be STOP or RUN, depending on the position of the function selector.